bitcoin-api/bitcoin-api-full-stack/README.md

 **Korg (runs in infinite loop)**

-This NodeJS service performs bitcoin withdraws.
+This NodeJS service performs Bitcoin withdraws.
 To set up this pm2 managed NodeJS withdraw Bitcoin worker service, in the `/[Linux user home path]/tigerScript/korg` path on your Linux server, first install the node modules:

 ```
 npm install